-- 1. Regularly assess whether the current risk management measures are appropriate and indeed in accordance with the "Governing Regulations" and the Company's procedures for handling derivative transactions. - 2.
-When irregular circumstances are found in the course of supervising trading and profit-loss circumstances, appropriate measures shall be adopted and a report immediately made to the board of directors; independent directors shall be present at the meeting and express an opinion. - (II) Periodically evaluate whether derivatives trading performance is consistent

-- with established operational strategy and whether the risk undertaken is within the company's permitted scope of tolerance. - (II) The Company shall report to the soonest meeting of the board of directors after it authorizes the relevant personnel to handle derivates trading in accordance with its Procedures for engaging in derivatives trading. - (III) The Company engaging in derivatives trading shall establish a log book in which details of the types and amounts of derivatives trading engaged in, board of directors approval dates, and the matters required to be carefully evaluated under paragraph 4, subparagraph (2), paragraph 5, subparagraph (1) 1. and (2) of this Article shall be recorded in detail in the log book.
+- 1. Periodically evaluate the risk management measures currently employed are appropriate and are faithfully conducted in accordance with these Regulations and the procedures for engaging in derivatives trading formulated by the company. - 2.
+When irregular circumstances are found in the course of supervising trading and profit-loss circumstances, appropriate measures shall be adopted and a report immediately made to the board of directors; independent directors shall be present at the meeting and express an opinion. - (II) Periodically evaluate whether derivatives trading performance is consistent with established operational strategy and whether the risk undertaken is within the company's permitted scope of tolerance. - (III) The Company shall report to the soonest meeting of the board of directors after it authorizes the relevant personnel to handle derivates trading in accordance with its Procedures for engaging in derivatives trading. - (IV) The Company engaging in derivatives trading shall establish a log book in which details of the types and amounts of derivatives trading engaged in, board of directors approval dates, and the matters required to be carefully evaluated under paragraph 4, subparagraph (2), paragraph 5, subparagraph (1) 1. and (2) of this Article shall be recorded in detail in the log book.